ARMmbed/mbed-os/docs/design-documents/platform/memory-model/ram_memory_model.md

 ### Current RAM memory model

 Single memory space is shared between stack and heap memory, start address is fixed but the size of both regions varies based on application and usage runtime.
-Heap starts at the first address after the end of ZI growing up into higher memory address and stack starts at the last memory address of RAM growing downwared into lower addresses.
+Heap starts at the first address after the end of ZI growing up into higher memory address and stack starts at the last memory address of RAM growing downward into lower addresses.

                 +----------------------+ Stack Start (Last address of RAM)
                 | ISR stack            |